javizca/MetaPUF-tutorial/docs/source/index.rst

 **Welcome to MetaPUF**
 ======================

-MetaPUF is a set of piplines to generate study specific protein sequence database/(s) from metagenomics and/or metatranscriptomics data, used to analyse mass-spectrometry based metaproteomics and visualise the integrated information in the MGnify website.
-All the pipelines are wrapped in Snakemake.
+The MetaPUF project has developed a set of open pipelines to generate study-specific (paired) protein sequence database/(s) from public metagenomics and/or metatranscriptomics data, used to analyse the paired mass-spectrometry based metaproteomics datasets available in the PRIDE database and visualise the integrated information in the MGnify website.
+The pipelines are wrapped in Snakemake.

 Current version: 0.10, October 01, 2022